-Spitting up does not discomfort the baby and your baby may seem not notice.
+Spitting up may not cause discomfort and your baby may seem not notice.

-Spitting up (or ‘positing’) often peaks by 4 months of age and by 7 months many babies no longer do it, although for some it takes longer.
+Spitting up often peaks by 4 months of age and by 7 months many babies no longer do it, although for some it takes longer.

 Tips for managing reflux